lh3/hickit/README.md

 ```
 For PBMC and LCL cells, we typically see low-CpG regions placed at the
 periphery, which leads to a magenta ball (on the left; image produced by the
-`view3d` command of hickit).
+`--view` action of hickit).
 For these cell types, a problematic inference
 often has large areas of greens (high CpG density; on the bottom).

 <img src="doc/pbmc_05.png" alt="pbmc_05" />